T

 • Oslo is very walkable, but public transport (trams, buses, metro) is efficient.

-• Book popular restaurants in advance, especially on weekends.
+• Book popular attractions and fjord cruises in advance, especially during peak season.

-• Embrace the 'koselig' (cozy) atmosphere by visiting local cafes.
+• Embrace the 'koselig' (cozy) culture by enjoying local cafes and relaxed evenings.

 Packing highlights